Stand with Ukraine flag

 }]

-• args - array of method input values
+• args: The array of method input values

-• metadata - not used in case of OPC UA Integration and can be empty.
+• metadata: Is not used for the OPC UA Integration and can be empty.

 1